metacpan/metacpan-cpan-extracted/distros/T/Text-Minify-XS/README.md

 It does not recognise any form of markup, comments or text quoting.
 Nor does it remove extra whitespace in the middle of the line.

+Because it does not recognise any markup, newlines are not removed since they may be significant.

+## minify\_utf8

+This is an alias for ["minify"](#minify).
+It was added in v0.5.3.

+## minify\_ascii

+This is a version of ["minify"](#minify) that works on ASCII text.
+It was added in v0.5.3.

+If you are only processing 8-bit text, then it should be faster.
+(Rudimentary benchmarks show it is twice as fast as ["minify"](#minify).)

+Unlike the ["minify"](#minify), if the input string has the UTF-8 flag set, the resulting string will not.
+You should ensure the string is properly encoded.

 # KNOWN ISSUES